isabella232/journeys.en/help/using/building-journeys/event-activities.md

 This type of event can be positioned as the first step or later in the journey.

-If the segment is streamed, entrance is received in real time.
-If the segment is not streamed, segments are received at calculation time.
+If the segment is streamed with the High Frequency Audiences option of Platform, entrance and exits are listened to in real time.
+If the segment is not streamed, entrances and exits are taken into account at segment calculation time.

 1. Unfold the **Events** category and drop a **Segment qualification** activity into your canvas.